Pioreactor/docs.pioreactor/developer-guide/20-User interface/01-introduction.md

 The lighttp conf file is located in `/etc/lighttpd/conf-enabled/50-pioreactorui.conf`.
 Error logs (though not helpful) are in `/var/log/lighttpd/error.log`.

 ### Backend

 The backend app is a Flask app, with entry point in `/var/www/pioreactorui/main.fcgi`.
 The app uses Huey as background workers to perform `pio` tasks, save to disk, etc. Huey is controlled by systemd `huey.service`.

-To update on the Pioreactor leader, use `pio update ui`.
-This also restarts the server.
+The API is [available here](/developer-guide/web-ui-api)

 ### Frontend